 Camp Wildwood: This outdoor environmental workshop is held at King's Mountain State Park in June.
 It is for 10th to 12th grade students.
 They learn about the diversity of our natural resources through fun activities and the variety of career choices within the environmental field.
 The District will sponsor a student if accepted.

 Essay Contest The Conservation District holds an essay contest each year for grades 4 - 8.
-The 2023 topic was Watersheds.
-The students' essays investigated how watersheds help us and how our actions affect the watershed.
-The County Winner was chosen from all the winners of each grade and the County Winner for 2023 was Katie Stanton.
+The 2024 topic was May The Forests Be With You Always.
+The students' essays conveyed the theme well about the importance of our forests and ways we can protect them.
+The County Winner was chosen from all the winners of each grade and the County Winner for 2024 was McKayla Stone.

-The Teacher of the County Winner was Ms. Parker and she will be eligible to receive a cash prize to be used for conservation concerns in her classroom.
+The Teacher of the County Winner was Ms. Stacey Bryant of Hemingway Day School and she will be eligible to receive a cash prize to be used for conservation concerns in her classroom.

 Photography Contest - The Conservation District sponsors a photography contest for students in the 9 -12 grades.
 Students may enter in any of the four categories: Trees and Plants, Native Wildlife, Landscapes, or Rural Life.